farzamfan/IML-Project/README.md

 # IML-Project
-Project code for intro to machine learning, ETHZ 2020
+ Project code for intro to machine learning course, ETHZ 2020